The Precinct (video game): Plot

-In 1983, Averno City suffers from a severe crime wave and decline driven by the growing influence of organized crime and fueled by the institutional weakening of the understaffed and underfunded Averno City Police Department (ACPD).
+In 1983, Averno City suffers from a severe crime wave and decline driven by the growing influence of organized crime and fueled by the institutional weakening of the Averno City Police Department (ACPD).
 Nick Cordell Jr., the son of late Police Chief Nick Cordell Sr. who was killed in 1978, joins the ACPD as a rookie under the command of Chief Rick Jackson and Watch Commander Leslie Kowalski, who assign Sergeant Leo Kelly, a close friend of Cordell Sr. nearing retirement, to be his field training officer and partner.

 On his first shift, Cordell and Kelly stop a bank robbery committed by the August Gang, a powerful arms trafficking ring with considerable influence over Averno City.
 Cordell, Kelly, and informant Antonio Gambit aid Chief Jackson and Detectives Li and Ferrera in dismantling the August Gang, arresting their leader, who is suspiciously killed in jail.
 The defeat of the August Gang creates a power vacuum that two rival gangs—the Crimson Serpents, a "diversified" Chinese triad, and the Jawheads, a counterculture revolutionary cell using a punk rock band as a front—attempt to fill.
 Cordell and Kelly assist Li and Ferrera with their investigations into the gangs, additionally aiding Ferrera with investigating a series of targeted murders by a vigilante, while conducting their regular patrol duties.